 A few communication milestone averages are included below:

-If your child has not been meeting these milestones, there could be a problem.
+If your child has not met these milestones, there could be a problem.
 However, this may not necessarily be due to a disability…

 Take steps to prompt communication with your child

-• Have patience with kids when they are trying to speak.
+- Have patience with kids when they are trying to speak.
 Don’t try to complete sentences for them.
 Children need to work a little on what they intend to say.
-This is particularly important for kids who are 4 or older and need to be encouraged to speak independently.
+This is particularly important for kids who are four or older and need to be encouraged to speak independently.

 This guide at Raising Children suggests more tips for improving communication skills in kids as they get older.